git-of-aj/AZ-700/Private-access.md

 **[Tutorial of Private link](https://docs.microsoft.com/en-us/azure/private-link/create-private-endpoint-portal)**

+> where Azure Private Link is not yet available, use Azure Virtual Network service endpoints.
+Azure Virtual Network service endpoints provide secure access to services via an optimized route over the Azure backbone network

 ## service endpoint
 > As the network engineer, you're planning to move sensitive engineering diagram files into Azure Storage.
 The files must only be accessible from computers inside the corporate network.